isabella232/primetime.en/help/digital-rights-management/multi-drm-workflows/quick-start/playback-protected-content.md

 uuid: 84f73ee7-43d0-481c-a5e7-14f92169323c
 ---

-# Playback your protected content{#playback-your-protected-content}
+# Playback your protected content {#playback-your-protected-content}

 To test your DRM solution, you need a video application that can process the particular DRM solution you are working with.
 This player could be a sample player made available by Adobe, or your own TVSDK-based video application.